 Is tug-of-war bad for dogs?
 How often have you heard that that it will make your dog aggressive or show “dominant” behaviors?
 That’s a common misconception among pet dog owners, some dog trainers, and some breeders.
 In fact, there is no eveidence to show that this myth is true.
-Research has been done that shows the opposite!
+Research shows the opposite!

 Dogs of all sizes can play tug.
 My 10lb Miniature Schnauzer Sadie loves her daily game of tug and is quite ferocious!
 My late 20lb Mini Schnauzer Max, pictured right, had to learn how to tug.
 As you can see, he really got into it and began to love it, which taught him many valuable skills.

-Max was a rescue, and we took training classes together and we built a good relationship through that.
+Max was a rescue, we took training classes together, and we built a good relationship through that.
 He also loved the game that all dogs love… KEEP AWAY!

 As we started agility training, it became obvious that we needed to utilize tugging; however, he didn’t seem interested or know how!

 The process of learning how to tug helped us: